artur-ciocanu/launch.en/help/quick-start/quick-start.md

 6. Test in your dev environment.
 7. Promote to production.

-For an introductory video, see [Introduction to Experience Platform Launch](videos.md).
+For an introductory video, see the [introductory videos](videos.md) documentation.

 ## 1. Set up groups and users